microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Get-PowerBIWorkspace.md

 ```

 ### -User
-Filter groups to show ones with the user is contained within.
+Filter workspaces to show ones which the user is contained within.
 Only available when -Scope is Organization.

 ```yaml
 Type: String